OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 * Is there a significant association between satisfaction level and membership type?
   We reject the null hypothesis and conclude that there was a significant association between satisfaction level and membership type. <br />

-* Is there a significant difference between total spend and discount applied?
+* Is there a significant difference between the total spent and discount applied?
   The null hypothesis was rejected based on the t-test result, indicating that there was a significant difference between total spending and the discount applied. <br />

 * Is there a significant relationship between days since the last purchase, membership type, and satisfaction level?